-The method you use to make a physical estimate will depend on your level of experience.
-The more seasoned feed budgeter will be able to quickly and accurately estimate feed by just eyeballing their paddocks.
-When you’ve done a lot of feed budgeting and monitoring via a grazing chart you’ll be able to estimate yield in stock days per hectare (SDH) or DSE days per hectare (DDH).
+If you’re a seasoned feed budgeter, you’ll be able to quickly and accurately estimate feed by eyeballing your paddocks.
+When you’ve done a lot of feed budgeting and monitoring via a grazing chart, you’ll be able to estimate yield in stock days per hectare (SDH) or DSE days per hectare (DDH).

-If you’re more comfortable estimating how many head you think the paddock will carry (based on past experience), you can convert this information to SDH using this AU calculator and the formula provided to you at the Grazing for Profit School or RCS Grazing Clinic (Hint: SDH = (LSU x Days)/ha.
+If you’re more comfortable estimating how many livestock you think the paddock will carry based on past seasons, you can convert this information to SDH.
+Conversion is possible using the AU calculator and formula provided in our GrazingforProfit® or RCS Grazing Clinic (Hint: SDH = (LSU x Days)/ha.
 DDH = (DSE x Days)/ha).

-Compare this to your benchmark SDH/100mm or DDH/100mm will tell you if you need to look at lightening-off or increasing numbers.
-What you want to avoid is a situation where your rolling rainfall is declining and the total feed you are eating in increasing – that doesn’t end well!
+Compare this to your benchmark SDH/100mm or DDH/100mm to determine if you need to consider lessening or increasing numbers.
+What you want to avoid is a situation where your rolling rainfall is declining, and the total feed your livestock are eating is increasing – that doesn’t end well!

 We recommend you consider both physical estimates (what have you actually got) and the SDH/100mm or DDH/100mm forecasts in your future stocking rate decisions.